 Your personalized treatment plan

 Your unique plan of care depends on your diagnosis and needs.
 Treatment often includes medications or referrals to physical therapy, speech therapy, occupational therapy, and support groups.
-In special cases, surgery may be required by our expert partners at DHMC.
+In special cases, surgery may be required by our expert partners at Dartmouth Hitchcock Medical Center.

 Collaboration for the best care

 Cheshire’s neurology team often coordinates with other experts as part of your personalized treatment plan.
-Whether your care is provided by other specialists at Cheshire or our colleagues at DHMC, you can expect a seamless transition of care.
-All of your providers within the Dartmouth-Hitchcock Health system coordinate your care with electronic records.
+Whether your care is provided by other specialists at Cheshire or our colleagues at Dartmouth Hitchcock Medical Center, you can expect a seamless transition of care.
+All of your providers within the Dartmouth Health system coordinate your care with electronic records.

 Others included in your care plan may be:

-- Diagnostic imaging and laboratory for testing, diagnosing and managing neurological problems
+- Diagnostic imaging for testing, diagnosing and managing neurological problems

 - Inpatient physical rehabilitation for comprehensive rehabilitation therapy with the benefits of a hospital setting, including 24/7 rehabilitation nursing care and diagnostic capabilities